-Fire safety is a must to protect your Wellington real estate from damage and ensure the safety of your tenants – use these simple tips to reduce the fire risk in your rental property.
+Fire safety is a must to protect your rental property from damage and to help tenants stay safe.
+Use these simple tips to mitigate the fire risk in your property.

-Protect your tenants and property by keeping a fire extinguisher handy inside the rental property.
-Place it in an easy to find place that is highly visible but out of reach of children.
-According to the New Zealand Fire Service 25% of house fires start in the kitchen, making this a good place for a fire extinguisher in your rental property.
-Ensure you inform new tenants of its location at the beginning of each tenancy, and regularly check it still works during property inspections.
+Protect tenants and your property by keeping a fire extinguisher and fire blanket handy inside the rental property.
+Place it in an easy to find place that is highly visible, but out of reach of children.
+The kitchen is a good option.
+According to the New Zealand Fire Service, 25% of house fires start in the kitchen.
+Ensure you inform new tenants where it's located at the beginning of each tenancy, and regularly check it still works during property inspections.
 Don’t forget to service it according to the manufacturer’s instructions.

-To prevent fires caused by faulty products, examine home appliances like washing machines and ovens before beginning a tenancy and during regular property inspections to make sure they meet required safety standards, and repair or replace damaged, cracked, loose or defective items when necessary, or ask the tenant to if it belongs to them.
+To prevent fires caused by faulty products, examine home appliances you've provided to the tenants, like washing machines and ovens, before beginning a tenancy and during regular property inspections to make sure they meet required safety standards, and repair or replace damaged, cracked, loose or defective items when necessary, or ask the tenant to if it belongs to them.
+Also check if the filters in appliances such as the dryer need to be replaced or cleaned.
+Heat can cause the lint in the filter to ignite, so it's important to check.

 Provide An Evacuation Scheme